felipecook/NextMove/README.md

 The external services currently implemented by my application are Google_Sign_In.

+For more details on current classes and methods, see [Javadoc](docs/api/).

 ### Numbered List for Application Improvements:

 1. Finishing the GUI for both the Knights Tale and N-Queens problem.